modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 that cannot easily be counted; but they are gone in Flat Modelica.

+## Conditional components

+Flat Modelica does not have conditional components (see `condition-attribute` in the [grammar](grammar.md)).
+All checks that apply to inactivated components in Full Modelica will need to be checked while generating Flat Modelica.

 ## Pure Modelica functions

 In addition to full Modelica's classification into _pure_ and _impure_, Flat Modelica adds the concept of a `pure constant` function, informally characterized by the following properties: